rectorphp/jack/README.md

 ## 3. Raise to Installed Versions

 Sometimes, we get to an opposite situation.
-Our dependencies are quite new, but our `composer.json` is a outdated.
-We can see this e.g. in PHPStorm:
+Our dependencies are quite new, but our `composer.json` is a outdated:

 <img src="/docs/composer-outdated-install.png" alt="Outdated composer.json" width="450" align="center">